Showing posts with label Other. Show all posts

 Mad Max with choppy graphics?

 Motor Massacre was released by Gremlin Graphics and feels like a wicked blend of a number of my favourite games.
-The action takes place in a grim post-apocalyptic future where each city is suffering from the devastation of war and resembles a Mad Max movie!
-All food stores were destroyed in the holocaust so people were starving until Doctor A. Noid came up with a substitute called "SLU" to help the waning populous.
+The action takes place in a grim post-apocalyptic future where each city is ravaged by war and resembles a Mad Max movie!
+All food stores were destroyed in the holocaust, so people were starving until Doctor A. Noid came up with a substitute called "SLU" to help the waning population.
 This all sounds great, right?

 Pandy's Pork Palace sounds a lot better than it actually is!

-Yes, this is more than one single game: the cities are explored from the comfort of an ATV - top/down similar to Chicago 90 but when inside buildings, it changes to something like Time Bandit or Gauntlet.
+This is more than one game: the cities are explored from the comfort of an ATV, top/down, similar to Chicago 90.
+Unlike that, we can get out of the car and go inside buildings, and this changes the game to something like Time Bandit or Gauntlet.
+This combination really works well and enhances the overall feel of the game.

 It's demolition derby time when we can shove other cars into dark oblivion.